 ¶ 225.
-Any member against whom a charge is brought, shall be furnished by the person bringing the charge, or by the presiding officer of the tribunal to which he is judicially responsible, with a copy of the charges against him, at least fourteen days before the trial, unless all the parties shall agree upon an earlier time for the trial.
+Any member against whom a charge is brought, shall be furnished by the person bringing the charge, or by the presiding officer of the tribunal to which he is judicially responsible, with a copy of the charges against him, at least fourteen days before the trial, unless the parties against whom charges are brought shall demand an earlier trial.